2011 Vancouver Stanley Cup riot: Cleanup

-After the riot, thousands of volunteers organized via texting and social media sites such as Facebook and Twitter to clean up the damage.
-The estimated 15,000 volunteers, many taking a day off work, stated that they went downtown to clean up the damage to "... show that not all Canucks fans are like that".
+After the riot, an estimated 15,000 volunteers organized to clean up graffiti and other damage.
+Many volunteers organized via texting and social media sites such as Facebook and Twitter, and the Vancouver Police Department endorsed the efforts to help clean up.
 Streets were reportedly clean by 10 am, with volunteers having shown up with brooms and dustpans to clean the city.
 Boarded up windows were covered in apologies and defences of the city's reputation.
 In response, the Hudson's Bay Company, a major retailer in the area, hosted a free pancake breakfast in thanks.